tweag/nickel/doc/manual/contracts.md

 will see soon that they can be different objects as well.
 Even with functions, contract application behaves slightly differently than bare function application.
-Thus, when manually handling a contract `contract`, do not apply it as a function `contract label value`, but use `contract.apply`:
+Thus, when manually handling a contract `contract`, do not apply it as a function `contract label value`, but use `std.contract.apply`:
-`contract.apply contract label value`.
+`std.contract.apply contract label value`.
 One example of such a contract is a `Nullable` contract, that accepts a value that is either null or of some other given format: